BobBuildTool/bob/doc/manual/configuration.rst

           "${BOB_RECIPE_NAME}" == "foo"

 The ``scmOverrides`` key takes a list of one or more override specifications.
-You can select overrides using a ``if`` expression.
-If ``if`` condition evaluates to true the override is first matched via pattens that are in the ``match`` section.
+You can select overrides using an ``if`` expression.
+If ``if`` condition evaluates to true, the override is first matched via pattens that are in the ``match`` section.
 All entries under ``match`` must be matching for the override to apply.
 The right side of a match entry can use shell globbing patterns.

-If an override is matching the actions are then applied in the following order:
+If an override is matching, the actions are then applied in the following order:

  * ``del``: The list of attributes that are removed.
  * ``set``: The attributes and their values are taken, overwriting previous values.